How to Boost Volunteer Recruitment with These Outcome Metrics

 In addition to more effective recruitment and reduced burnout, providing teams the necessary time to work on a volunteer program rather than in it has great benefits for organizations as a whole.

 On average, less than half of current volunteer managers spend more than three-quarters of their time directly working on volunteer program administration, including data management.
-However, more time spent correlates with a larger number of volunteers engaged, averaging 26-50 volunteers for those that spend 25% or less on volunteer management but 101-250 volunteers for those who devote all of their work time to volunteer engagement.
+However, more time spent correlates with a larger number of volunteers engaged, averaging 26-50 volunteers for those who spend 25% or less on volunteer management, but 101-250 volunteers for those who devote all of their work time to volunteer engagement.

 Perhaps most telling, our research shows that budget clearly matters when volunteer managers reflect on the performance of their organizations with respect to volunteer engagement.

-While the correlation between time/budget and reaching goals may seem obvious, many volunteer departments have been tasked the last few years with doing more with less…less time spent exclusively on volunteer program management, less volunteer department staff to fill roles and create meaningful volunteer experiences, and less investment from staff and leadership in nurturing a vibrant, organization-wide volunteer corps.
+Despite the obvious correlation between time/budget and reaching goals, many volunteer departments do more with less.
+This means less time spent exclusively on volunteer program management.
+Staff spend time filling roles and creating meaningful volunteer experiences.
+Further, there is less staff and leadership investment in nurturing a vibrant, organization-wide volunteer corps.

-It will be the responsibility of forward-thinking volunteer managers to implement measurable benchmarks for volunteer outcomes and commit to tracking and acting on them regularly.
-And it will be the responsibility of nonprofit boards and executive staff to give volunteer programs the needed investment of time and resource if they want to see their programs move beyond merely surviving to truly thriving.
+It is the forward-thinking volunteer manager’s responsibility to implement measurable benchmarks.
+They should always consider volunteer outcomes and commit to tracking and acting on them regularly.
+No need to stop there.
+Involve your nonprofit boards and executive staff.
+Implore them to give volunteer programs the needed investment of time and resources.
+If success is the ultimate goal, this is an easy way to move beyond merely surviving to truly thriving.

-Outcome metrics, retaining talent, and boosting volunteer retention…these are just a few of the topics we cover within VolunteerPro’s Membership community.
-Within membership, you’ll find in-depth training on how to build a recruitment and retention strategy to boost volunteer recruitment more effectively and attract and engage supporters in your good works.
+Outcome metrics.
+Talent retention.
+Increased volunteer engagement.
+We cover these topics and more in VolunteerPro’s Membership community.
+With membership, find in-depth training to build a recruitment and retention strategy that attracts and engages your supporters.
 You’ll also have access to monthly coaching calls to ask questions and get feedback on your campaign design.

-Membership includes access to a huge digital library of what-works-now content, live monthly seminars, workshops, and coaching calls, as well as a vibrant community of volunteer leaders to share ideas and questions.
+Membership includes access to a huge digital library.
+Enjoy what-works-now content, live monthly seminars, workshops, and coaching calls.
+In addition, you become part of a vibrant community of volunteer leaders to share their knowledge.

 Enrollment for new members is open NOW.